hoangduytran/blender-manual/manual/render/eevee/materials/nodes_support.rst

 Principled BSDF
    Cumulative limitations from Diffuse BSDF, Glossy BSDF, Refraction BSDF and Subsurface Scattering.
    Anisotropy is not supported.
-Transmission Roughness is not supported.
 The Sheen layer is a crude approximation.

 Volume Absorption
    See :ref:`Volume Limitation <eevee-limitations-volumetrics>`.